 - ensure that staff involved in fraud investigations are familiar with and follow rules on the admissibility of documentary and other evidence in criminal proceedings.

-- HEFCE's Accountability and audit code of practice sets out certain mandatory actions if a serious fraud occurs or is attempted.
+- HEFCE's Memorandum of Assurance and Accountability (HEFCE 2016/12) and audit code of practice sets out certain mandatory actions if a serious fraud occurs or is attempted.
 Significant fraud or irregularity is usually where one or more of the following apply:

 - the particulars of the fraud or irregularity are novel, unusual or complex;

 - there is likely to be public interest because of the nature of the fraud or irregularity, or the people involved.